cjacker/wch-openocd-2022/README.md

 ## Usage

 ```
-wch-openocd-2022 -f /opt/wch-openocd/share/openocd/scripts/target/wch-riscv.cfg
+wch-openocd-2022 -f /opt/wch-openocd/share/openocd/scripts/interface/wlink.cfg -f /opt/wch-openocd/share/openocd/scripts/target/wch-riscv.cfg

 ```

-You may copy `wch-riscv.cfg` to your project dir to avoid use such a long PATH.
+You may combine this two config file to one and copy the final `wch-riscv.cfg` to your project dir to avoid using such a long PATH.